Free Case Evaluation

 Got Questions?
 We're on it.

-Asylum & Refugee Status USA: Find Safety and Rebuild Your Life • Frequently Asked Questions
+Asylum & Refugee Lawyer: Legal Representation for US Protection • Frequently Asked Questions

 Filing Form I-589 (Application for Asylum) is completely free.
 The U.S. government does not charge a filing fee for the asylum application or for your first application for an Employment Authorization Document (work permit) based on a pending asylum case.